maximilionus/freetype-envision/README.md

 #### Normal mode
-Install and remove.
-Used by default if no second argument provided:
+> Used by default if no second argument provided.

 ```sh
 # Install
 $ sudo ./freetype-envision.sh install normal